sorgerlab/indra/doc/tutorials/html_curation.rst

   Type since the sentence implies a drug interaction that does not involve complex formation.
-- Activity vs. Amount: this is applicable when the sentence implies a regulation of amount (e.g. "JUN upregulates but a Statement
+- Activity vs. Amount: this is applicable when the sentence implies a regulation of amount (e.g. the sentence "NFAT upregulates IL2" implies a regulation of the amount of IL2 but the corresponding Statement is of type Activation rather than IncreaseAmount.

-Error types
-- Correct: Asserting that
+- Negative Result: this is applicable if the sentence implies the lack of or opposite of a relationship.
+Example: the sentence "These results indicate that CRAF, but not BRAF phosphorylates MEK in NRAS mutated cells." does not support Phosphorylation(BRAF(), MEK()), and should be flagged as a Negative Result.
+- Hypothesis: this is applicable if the sentence describes a hypothesis or an experiment rather than a result or mechanism.
+Example: the sentence "We tested whether EGFR activates ERK." is a hypothesis with respect to the Statement Activation(EGFR(), ERK()), and should therefore be flagged as a Hypothesis upon curation (unless of course the Statement already has a correct hypothesis flag).
+- Agent conditions: this is applicable if one of the Agents in the Statement is missing relevant conditions that are mentioned in the sentence.
+Example:
+  "Mutant BRAF activates MEK" with respect to the Statement Activation(BRAF(), MEK()) can be curated to be missing Agent conditions since the mutation on BRAF is not captured.
+- Incorrect site: this is applicable if an incorrect amino-acid site is given as an Agent condition (modification, mutation) or as an argument of a modification Statement.

+Further notes:
 - Please be consistent in using your email address as your curator ID.
-  Keeping track of who curated what really helps us to faster track down issues with readers and the assembly processes that generate statements.
+  Keeping track of who curated what helps us to faster track down issues with readers and the assembly processes that generate statements.
-- If you spot multiple levels of errors in a statement - evidence text pair, use the most relevant error type in the dropdown menu.
+- If you spot multiple levels of errors in a Statement-sentence pair, use the most relevant error type in the dropdown menu.
 E.g. if you see both a grounding error and a polarity error, you should pick the grounding error since a statement with a grounding error generally would not exist